takertao2/threadychain/README.md

             sudo apt-get install tor

-now you need to edit the torrc file.
+You need to edit the torrc file.

 depending on your configuration you will find the torrc file here: